UofT-HPRC/fpga-bpf/README.md

 All Makefiles and simulations performed using Icarus Verilog.

+# Extensions

+Two extensions of this project have been built.
+The first can be found [here](https://github.com/rozariot/FFShark_Wireshark_Integration) which links FFShark with an actual wireshark interface.
+This extension was built by Tobias Rozario, Alex Buck, and Kanver Bhadal.
+The second extension can be found [here](https://github.com/simulatingannealing/ECE496-project2) solves the packet reordering issue initially found in FFShark.
+This extension was built by Bruno Almeida, and Tianyi Zhang.

 # Intro

 In 1992/1993, Steve McCanne and Van Jacobson of Lawrence Berkely Labs [proposed the BSD packet filter](https://www.tcpdump.org/papers/bpf-usenix93.pdf) architecture, as part of the [`tcpdump` project](https://www.tcpdump.org/). `tcpdump` was a network analysis utility which, along with the help of some code added to the Linux kernel, copied any incoming or outgoing network packet into userspace.
 Then, the `tcpdump` program could be used to run some basic analytics.
 In particular, there was a simple query language to filter out certain packets (for example, "show me all incoming TCP packets on port 4444").